Babymoon

 Majorca

-If you don’t want to spend too much time stuck on a plane or on the road, pick a destination that’s just a short flight away to maximise your relaxation time.
-Flights to Majorca take just two and a half hours, and the island’s only small, so you can minimise your travel time when getting to your hotel.
-Majorca’s capital, Palma, packs in historic sights, museums and a fancy cathedral that has a Blue Flag beach just behind it, so you can combine sightseeing with chilled beach days.
+If you don’t want to spend too much time stuck on a plane or on the road, pick a destination that’s just a short flight away to maximise your time.
+Flights to Majorca take just two and a half hours, and the island’s only small, so you can count on short transfers to your hotel, too.
+Majorca’s capital, Palma, packs in historic sights, museums and a fancy cathedral that has a Blue Flag beach just behind it, so you can pick between sightseeing and more chilled beach days.

 Check out our holidays to Majorca